How is multiple myeloma staged?

 A relatively small number of myeloma cells are found.
 All of the following features must be present:

-- Hemoglobin level is only slightly below normal (still above 10 g/dL)
+- Hemoglobin level is only slightly below normal (but still above 10 g/dL)

 - Bone x-rays appear normal or show only 1 area of bone damage